 Most car seats are used incorrectly.
 We offer free car seat checkups by appointment with a nationally certified Child Passenger Safety Technician.
 Locations alternate between Mariner Fire Station 11 in the north end of our service area and Downtown Edmonds Fire Station 17 in the south end.

-To schedule a car seat check appointment, contact Kim Schroeder, Fire & Life Safety Education Specialist, (425) 551-1254.
+To schedule a car seat check appointment, contact Shawneri Guzman, Fire & Life Safety Education Specialist, (425) 551-1254.

 Children under age 13 must ride in the back seat.
 It’s the law.
 Trucks and two-seater vehicles are exempt.
 Washington state law requires:

 - Keep infants in rear-facing seats until they are at least 2 years of age or maximum weight allowed by car seat manufacturer.